Evolutionary Learning

 Machine Learning Pong

-A Pong experiment where neural-network agents improve through selection, mutation, and repeated matches.
+A Pong experiment where small neural-network agents compete, accumulate fitness, and evolve through selection and mutation.

 JavaScript